ANSI Escape Sequences

 As you can see in the example, multiple escape-codes can be chained in one sequence by delimiting them with a ;.

-The \x1b part is an ASCII escape character it can also be written as \e, the [ tells the terminal that this is an ANSI Control Sequence Initiator (CSI) after that can come one or more codes.
+The \033 part will turn into an ASCII escape character, the [ tells the terminal that this is an ANSI Control Sequence Initiator (CSI) after that can come one or more codes.
 The sequence is finished by an m to tell the terminal that everything between the CSI and it are SGR codes.

 Most commonly used codes